 2015 Mazda CX-5 FWD

 2013 Mazda CX-5 AWD

-However, you have to change brakes every 50,000 miles and tires every 40,000 miles depending on the conditions you drive in.
-These are not regular costs, though, so annual mechanical maintenance cost is quite low.
+However, you have to change brakes every 50,000 miles and tires every 40,000 miles depending on your driving conditions.
+These are not regular costs, though, so the annual mechanical maintenance cost is quite low.